Zlib: Encapsulation

-The gzip header, used in the ubiquitous gzip file format, is larger than the zlib header, as it stores a file name and other file system information.
+The zlib wrapper (RFC 1950) is smaller than the gzip wrapper (RFC 1952), as the latter stores a file name and other file system information.

 Algorithm

 As of September 2018, zlib only supports one algorithm, called DEFLATE, which uses a combination of a variation of LZ77 (Lempel–Ziv 1977) and Huffman coding.
 This algorithm provides good compression on a wide variety of data with minimal use of system resources.
 This is also the algorithm used in the Zip archive format.
 The header makes allowance for other algorithms, but none are currently implemented.

 Resource use

 zlib provides facilities for control of processor and memory use.
 A compression level value may be supplied that trades speed for compression.
 There are also facilities for conserving memory, useful in restricted memory environments, such as some embedded systems.

 Strategy

 The compression can be optimized for specific types of data.
 If one is using the library to always compress specific types of data, then using a specific strategy may improve compression and performance.
 For example, if the data contain long lengths of repeated bytes, the run-length encoding (RLE) strategy may give good results at a higher speed.
 For general data, the default strategy is preferred.